suriyun-production/mmorpg-kit-docs/docs/pages/102-game-element.md

 ## Game Database

-This is database which store an game data, now there are following things that required to add into game database to make them able to work in your game:
+This is database which store an game data, now there is following things that required to add into game database to make them able to work in your game:

 *   **Attribute**, an attributes that player character levelup to increase character stats
 *   **Damage Element**, an elements of damage, you can make fire, ice, poison damage elements for more variety of gameplay.
 You can leave it empty if you don't want to have other damage elements than default damage element (which set to **Game Instance**)